And Now For Something Completely Different

 Do you think it would fly with the right wingers if we proved to them that capitalism is responsible for the destruction of the family?

-Me: That is not a critique of polyamory as such though, anymore than what I was saying in the first place was a critique of monogamy as such, but view into concrete, social and economic relations through the (ideological) lens of how we re(gu)late to our sexual partners.
+Me: That is not a critique of polyamory as such though, anymore than what I was saying in the first place was a critique of monogamy as such, but view into concrete-social and economic relations through the ideological lens of how we relate to (and regulate) our sexual partners.

 Some, yes.
 I mean, you have to remember that the fascists were, at least in Germany, national socialists